 Pizza makes the world go round and crust makes a pizza round.
-So every pizza needs a killer crust.
+So every pizza needs a killer crust which is made with pizza dough.

 Deep thoughts.
 Deep thoughts.
 Or as deep as my thoughts get at 1AM.